neo4j-partners/neo4j-sec-edgar/form-13/README.md

 -o, --output-file, Local path + file name to write formatted csv too (default: data/form13.csv) -p, --top-periods, Only include data from `n` most recent report quarters (default: None)
 ```

+## Create One Day Sample
+We need a daily sample of form13 data for use in exploration and learning in the labs.
+You can run the Python notebook `one-day-sample.ipynb` to create that.
+It will make a file `./data/form13-2023-05-11.csv`.